Getting to Know Positive Testing:

 #2) Negative Testing

-Both of these testing types are essential for ensuring that the software functions as intended.
+Both of these checks are integral to verify that the software works as desired.

-Positive Testing refers to a type of testing that verifies that the application being tested functions correctly with a set of valid inputs.
+Positive Testing is a type of check that certifies if the application under test works accurately with a group of valid inputs.

-In other words, positive testing is performed within the defined boundaries and checks whether the product or application behaves as per the specification document when given a valid set of test data.
+In simpler terms, positive testing is carried out within predefined boundaries and verifies whether the software or application behaves according to the specifications document when given a valid set of test data.

-Example 1: A web application includes a form that needs to be filled out.
+Example 1: A web application contains a form that requires completion.

-For instance, consider a sign-in page where the user needs to enter their username, password, and click on the submit button.
-If the user enters the correct username and password, they should be redirected to the next page.
+For illustration, take a sign-in page where the user is asked to enter their username, password, and press the submit button.
+If the user inputs the correct username and password, they should be directed to the following page.

-Enter the Correct Username and Password (For Example, Username, and Password), click on the submit button, and verify that the user is successfully redirected to the next page as expected.
+Input the Correct Username and Password (For Instance, Username, and Password), press the submit button, and ensure that the user is suitably directed to the ensuing page as foreseen.

-Example 2: Consider a Textbox that only accepts numbers.
+Example 2: Consider a Textbox that only takes numbers.

-Enter numbers and verify that the application accepts the input.
+Input numbers and verify that the software accepts the entry.

-Positive testing is performed when the application is ready for testing.
-Only after positive testing has been successfully conducted can a tester proceed with executing other planned scenarios for that functionality, such as negative testing, Database testing, etc.
+Positive testing is conducted when the software is good to go for the test.
+Once positive testing has been successfully carried out, a tester can move on to perform other preplanned cases for that functionality, like negative testing, Database testing, etc.

-Performing positive testing as soon as the build is ready is referred to as Smoke testing, build verification testing, sanity testing, quality gate, or any other similar terms.
-However, positive testing serves as the first step in the test execution process.
+Smoke testing, build verification testing, sanity testing, quality gate, or any other similar terms refer to initiating positive testing as soon as the build is set.
+However, positive testing is the first stage in the test execution course.

 - Boundary Value Analysis